yangjiao-tj/yangjiao/_pages/about.md

 Reviewer at **IEEE Transactions on Intelligent Vehicles**.

+Reviewer at **IEEE Transactions on Network Science and Engineering**.

 Reviewer at **IEEE Transactions on Emerging Topics in Computational Intelligence**.

 Reviewer at **Neurocomputing**.